gbv/dso/dso.md

 [Interloan]: #interloan

-For interloan a document is made accessible mediated by another institution.
+For an interloan [DocumentService] a document is made accessible mediated by another institution.

     dso:Interloan a owl:Class ;
         rdfs:label "Interloan" ;